Department of Labor Logo United States Department of Labor

 • 2005: Began publishing price indexes using NAICS classifications at the industry level.

-• 2005: Expanded country and region coverage of locality of origin import price indexes.
+• 2005: Expanded country and region coverage of Locality of Origin import price indexes.

-• 2012: Expanded detailed industry coverage of locality of origin import price indexes.
+• 2012: Expanded detailed industry coverage of Locality of Origin import price indexes.

-• 2018: Published export price indexes for select countries and regions (locality of destination indexes).
+• 2018: Published export price indexes for select countries and regions (Locality of Destination indexes).

-• 2018: Published U.S. terms of trade indexes for select countries and regions.
+• 2018: Published U.S. Terms of Trade indexes for select countries and regions.

 In 1961, a report on federal price statistics was prepared by the National Bureau of Economic Research (NBER) for Congress' Joint Economic Committee.
-The report suggested that responsibility for compiling import and export price indexes be assigned to a federal statistical agency “to obtain the attention and resources for these indexes that we believe are essential.”
-Until the IPP was established at the Bureau of Labor Statistics (BLS), the only measure of price trends in U.S. trade was the unit-value indexes produced by the Census Bureau, which did not provide the precision needed.
-The unit value indexes were calculated at fairly broad levels meaning some items included in calculation were heterogeneous.
-Unit-value bias arises when there is no way to determine if changes to the indexes are the result of true price changes or changes to the mix of items.
-In addition, unit-value indexes do not take into account quality changes which also distort the measure of true price change.
-An additional study undertaken for NBER, by professors Irving Kravis and Robert Lipsey, gave more impetus to the project.
-In the study, "Price Competitiveness in World Trade," Kravis and Lipsey outlined the need for such measures and the feasibility of producing them.
+The report recommended that responsibility for compiling import and export price indexes be assigned to a federal statistical agency “to obtain the attention and resources for these indexes that we believe are essential.”
+Until the U.S. Import and Export Price Indexes were published by the Bureau of Labor Statistics (BLS), the only previous measure of price trends in U.S. trade was import and export unit-value indexes produced by the U.S. Census Bureau, which did not provide the precision needed for a deflator.
+The unit-value indexes were calculated at broad levels and did not distinguish between homogeneous- and heterogeneous-type products.
+An additional study by NBER Irving Kravis and Robert Lipsey gave more impetus to the proposal for BLS to establish a survey to measure price trends for imports and exports.
+In the study, "Price Competitiveness in World Trade," Kravis and Lipsey outlined the need for improvements in such measures and the feasibility of producing them.
 During this time, the BLS Division of Price and Index Number Research, because of its expertise in developing other price measures, had also begun research on the feasibility of producing import and export price indexes.
-IPP, a natural result of this research, was established in 1971.
+The International Price survey and program were subsequently established in 1971.

 Early stages